OpenFabrics/sunfish_docs/Sunfish Doc.md

 Finally, the Sunfish Core is responsible for tracking and enforcing Authentication and Access Control policies for both Clients and Agents.

 ### 4.1.4.
 Agents
-Fabric-specific agents act as the translators between the Sunfish Core’s Redfish API syntax and schema and the vendor-specific versions used by the given fabric manager software.
-Agents thus ‘speak Redfish’ to the Sunfish Core, and speak ‘(potentially) fabric-specific protocols’ to an actual fabric manager.
-E.g., the fabric manager may have a RESTful interface called ‘bind resource’ which allows an admin to enable Host A to access Memory B. The Sunfish Core’s Redfish equivalent is ‘POST Connection’ between Host A and Memory B.
+Fabric-specific agents act as the translators between the Sunfish Core’s Redfish API syntax and schema and the vendor-specific versions used by the given hardware manager software.
+Agents thus ‘speak Redfish’ to the Sunfish Core, and speak ‘(potentially) fabric-specific protocols’ to an actual hardware manager.
+E.g., the hardware manager may have a RESTful interface called ‘bind resource’ which allows an admin to enable Host A to access Memory B. The Sunfish Core’s Redfish equivalent is ‘POST Connection’ between Host A and Memory B.

 Fabric-specific agents also act as the translator between the Sunfish Core’s Redfish URI namespace and the fabric specific component and resource namespaces.
 E.g., the open source Gen-Z fabric manager for Linux (called Zephyr) assigns its own 128-bit UUID-style ID to a Gen-Z fabric memory module.
 Redfish models a complicated fabric resident memory module as several related Redfish objects (Fabric Adapters, fabric Ports, fabric Endpoints, Memory Domains, etc).
 The Gen-Z agent is responsible for keeping the mappings between the various Redfish IDs (URIs) assigned by the Sunfish Core and the associated IDs (UUIDs) assigned by the Zephyr Fabric Manager.
-Clients use the Redfish IDs, and the fabric manager uses the FM IDs.
+Clients use the Redfish IDs, and the hardware manager uses the hardware manager IDs.
 The agent is possibly the only entity that knows both namespaces.

 Like the Sunfish Core, an agent needs to parse requests coming from its client the Sunfish Core, modify its internal representation of its fabric view, update any internal state it is required to track, and send any appropriate request or requests on to the appropriate fabric manager.

-Another very important role of the agent is to aggregate the inventory and events from multiple hardware Fabric Manager instances used to configure and control larger fabrics as <need reference to detailed block diagram > Figure 1 illustrates.
-Since a large fabric may have multiple hardware Fabric Managers controlling components on the fabric which must share a common fabric address namespace, **the task of reconciling multiple namespaces and ‘subnets’ into a single Redfish Fabric representation falls to the agent.** Even when the Fabric Managers' APIs are also Redfish, the agent is responsible for sequencing appropriate Redfish commands and/or actions to the appropriate FMs and coordinating the multiple returns into a suitable response to the Sunfish Core.
+Another very important role of the agent is to aggregate the inventory and events from multiple hardware manager instances used to configure and control larger fabrics as <need reference to detailed block diagram > Figure 1 illustrates.
+Since a large fabric may have multiple hardware managers controlling components on the fabric which must share a common fabric address namespace, **the task of reconciling multiple namespaces and ‘subnets’ into a single Redfish Fabric representation falls to the agent.** Even when the hardware Managers' APIs are also Redfish, the agent is responsible for sequencing appropriate Redfish commands and/or actions to the appropriate FMs and coordinating the multiple returns into a suitable response to the Sunfish Core.

-Finally, the agent must pass on events, alerts, and performance monitoring updates in support of the Sunfish CORE’s Redfish events service.
-The agent – Fabric Manager interface is fabric manager specific.
+Finally, the agent passes events, alerts, and performance monitoring updates in support of the Sunfish CORE’s Redfish events service.
+The agent – hardware manager interface is hardware manager specific.
 The Sunfish Core – Agent interface is architected to be a Redfish API using Redfish schema, so the agent must translate events and logs emitted by or retrieved from the FM into the appropriate Redfish formats.

 #### 4.1.4.1.
 Agents Representation in the Sunfish Model <a id="agent-model"></a>
 The Sunfish core component maintains the complete state of the system it oversees, in the form of a Redfish tree.
-Therefore, each object managed through Sunfish &mdash; be it a memory, a server, a switch, etc. &mdash; has its own Redfish counterpart.
+Therefore, each object managed through Sunfish (e.g., memory, server, switch) has its own Redfish counterpart which will consist of one or more Redfish object(s).
 Agents are represented in Sunfish by means of the `AggregationSource` object that in Redfish represents the source of information for the resources it *aggregates*.

 The below snippet shows an example *AggregationSource* for a fictional CXL Fabric agent.
 The `HostName` field is used for containing the endpoint for connecting to the specific agent.
 The language to be used for interacting with agents is specified in the `ConnectionMethod` field contained in the `Links` section of the object.
 There are multiple possible options for a connection method, but Sunfish will always use Redfish for connecting with its agents.
 We keep the connection method field only for the sake of being complete with respect to the Redfish specification.